jamespan/investors-blog/_columns/Barrons_Weekly/2024-12-02/17-tesla-bitcoin-soared-election-valuations-2ea243fa.md

 ---
-layout: content
+layout: post
 title: >-
   Tesla and Bitcoin Have Soared Since Election Day.
 We Size Up the Valuations.
 date: 2024-11-28 01:00 -0500
 author:
 tags: ['Markets', 'Streetwise']
+description: >-
-description: The EV maker and crypto have dramatically outpaced the S&P 500 since Election Day.
+  The EV maker and crypto have dramatically outpaced the S&P 500 since Election Day.
 The valuations have gotten steep and the analysis tricky.
 Why Peter Pan is relevant to Bitcoin.
 ---